 Frostblood joins the recent trend of fast-paced, high action fantasies featuring a powerful girl in the lead.
 Readers seeking a book in that vein will enjoy this one and be eager to see what comes next for Ruby and Arcus.
 Readers who prefer slower pacing and stronger world building may see the potential while seeking a weightier read.

-Possible Pairings: Bound by Blood and Sand by Becky Allen, Red Queen by Victoria Aveyard, Court of Fives by Kate Elliott, The Jewel by Amy Ewing, The Valiant by Lesley Livingston, The Young Elites by Marie Lu, Snow Like Ashes by Sara Raasch, Fate of Flames by Sarah Raughley, The Sin Eater’s Daughter by Melinda Salisbury
+Possible Pairings: Bound by Blood and Sand by Becky Allen, Red Queen by Victoria Aveyard, Girls Made of Snow and Glass by Melissa Bashardoust, Court of Fives by Kate Elliott, The Jewel by Amy Ewing, The Valiant by Lesley Livingston, The Young Elites by Marie Lu, Snow Like Ashes by Sara Raasch, Fate of Flames by Sarah Raughley, The Sin Eater’s Daughter by Melinda Salisbury

 *An advance copy of this title was provided by the publisher for review consideration at BEA 2016*